Safecast/bGeigieNanoKit/README.md

 # Welcome to bGeigie Nano Kit project
-(this file in in process of updating)

-This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1010.
+[Main bGeigie Nano page] (http://blog.safecast.org/bgeigie-nano/)

+The Safecast bGeigie Nano is a mobile, GPS enabled, logging, radiation sensor.
+It is designed for mounting on the outside of a car window but can be used on bicycles, trains, planes, and other modes of transportation.

+It can also be used for taking static readings and contamination findings.
+In logging mode, the Nano takes a measurement every 5 seconds and logs the time and location coordinates.

 # Acknowledgements
 This work would not exist without the original development by [bidouilles] (https://github.com/bidouilles/bGeigieNano) and contributions of other [safecast] (https://github.com/Safecast/bGeigieNano) developers.

 # Requirements
-* bGeigieNanoKit can be bought online from [Mecom](http://www.nanoxpress.com/)
+* bGeigieNanoKit can be bought online from [KitHub](https://shop.kithub.cc/products/safecast-bgeigie-nano)
 * for programing/updating software you need a FTDI cable drivers are at http://www.ftdichip.com/Drivers/VCP.htm
 * solder iron
 * time to make the kit (3-4 hours is normal)